leorambeau/Ada/README.md

 **Implementation steps:**

 1. **Data preparation:**
    Match each stock from Dataset 1 with its corresponding sector and market capitalization from Dataset 2.
-   Filter out incomplete or illiquid securities.

 2. **Global analysis:**
    - Build an **Equally-Weighted (EW) global portfolio** including all stocks in the dataset.